-Liquid funds and fixed deposits are the two widely opted investment options in India.
+Liquid funds and Fixed deposits are the two widely opted investment options in India.
 Both aid people in making great investments.
 It is important to know more about both fixed deposits and liquid funds if you are someone planning to choose either of these for investment.
 Here, we will be discussing the features, benefits, risks, and core differences between fixed deposits and liquid funds:

 Liquid funds are debt mutual funds that invest in short-term money market instruments.
 They include government bonds, treasury bills, and certificates of deposit.
 Liquid funds are medium risk and offer a maximum maturity period of 91 days.
 They do not have entry or exit loads, and the minimum amount needed to invest varies according to each programme.
 Liquid funds protect the capital and provide short-term capital gains.